-When trying to prevent illness and prevent disease, can we use immune booster supplements to help?
+When trying to prevent illness and prevent disease you can use immune booster supplements to help.

-In this post, I will give you some fundamentals of immune response from a functional medicine standpoint.
+In this post, learn about the fundamentals of immune response from a functional medicine standpoint.
 A healthy immune system is critical for heart health, mental health, preventing infections, and more.
-Immune health even plays a role keeping us healthy during flu season.
+And your immune health even plays a role in keeping you healthy during flu season.

 [As an Amazon affiliate, I make income from qualifying purchases from links in this post].

 Your immune system is primarily found in your digestive tract.
 Here are some interesting and related facts about gut health and immune function.